 Moreover, the fear of losing one’s family can sometimes make people live a double life.
 This is the case for Fatima and Danah, two women who left Islam but experience difficulties living life as ex-Muslims.
 Fatima shares how she is torn between her parents and her personal happiness.
 Both young women still wear their headscarves to keep their parents happy.
-Feelings of guilt towards family and friends can be harmful for one’s mental wellbeing, and living a double life can be emotionally draining.
+Feelings of guilt towards family and friends can be harmful to one’s mental wellbeing, and living a double life can be emotionally draining.
 According to Inge, there should be more space to create a dialogue between the parent and the apostate.
 The dialogue should not only focus on the apostate’s feelings, but also on those of the parents.

 Punishment of the devil

 Changing your belief and having to leave your social network behind may increase the risk of vulnerability, psychological problems, and loneliness.
 Loneliness seems to be an especially relevant problem.
 According to Oliver, as shown in Vrijdenkers, the most difficult thing to do is leave people behind.
-Besides loneliness, apostasy can also cause anxiety, depression, and the idea of constantly failing.
+Besides loneliness, apostasy can also cause anxiety, depression, and the idea of constant failing.
 Apostates often feel scared to discuss their doubts with other people, and experience high levels of shame and guilt.
 These feelings might cause them to isolate and withdraw themselves from their family and friends, which can lead to depression.
 Religious communities might argue that leaving your religion will cause you to end up in hell and be punished by the devil, like Saïd Elhaij was told.
 The fear of being punished after leaving your faith can trigger (existential) anxiety.